-Write the essay with a particular audience in mind, the people who are going to read your blog.
+Write my essay with a particular audience in mind, the people who are going to read your blog.
 Are they a distinct group—uninterested bystanders, opponents of your viewpoint, etc.?

 - Provide evidence that is both clear and persuasive.

 Strong essays include facts.
 The key elements should back up your assertion or thesis.
-Back your arguments with sufficient facts to verify your reasoning and make your case effectively.
+Back your arguments with sufficient facts to verify your reasoning and make your case effective.

 - Evidence-based on text

 Make sure your proof is appropriately documented.
 If you’re going to use proof.
 Ensure you present it correctly and explain why it’s important.
 Don’t expect your data to testify for itself.
 Clarify why every type of proof is important, including how it fits in and supports your argument.
 Incorporate proof into your writing and utilize it to substantiate your arguments in a smart way.

 - Create an outline for your essay.

 You should compose your argumentative essay many times, as you would any other piece of writing.
 Make sure you include the following in your drafts and revisions: